quadram-institute-bioscience/template_qib_report/assets/snippets/intro.md

 bioinformatics activities for ISP funded projects.

-This report summarises the activities performed to support the activity described in Section , and additionally contains some general notes on how to access the platform and how to get help.
+This report summarises the activities performed to support the activity described in this report, and additionally contains some general notes on how to access the platform and how to get help.

 ## Bioinformatics services